-Criteria JORC Code explanation Commentary Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
+10 JORC Code explanation Commentary Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
 The use of twinned holes.
 Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
-Discuss any adjustment to assay data. • The sample numbers are hand written on to geological logs in the field while sampling is ongoing, and checked while entering the data in to a sample register on the computer.
+Discuss any adjustment to assay data.
+The sample numbers are hand written on to geological logs in the field while sampling is ongoing, and checked while entering the data in to a sample register on the computer.
 The sample register is used to process raw results from the lab and the processed results are then validated by software (.xls, MapInfo/Discover).
 A hardcopy of each file is stored and an electronic copy saved in two separate hard disk drives.
 Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
 Quality and adequacy of topographic control.
 Collar located using a Garmin GPS with an accuracy &lt;3m Data are recorded in a modified WGS 1984, UTM_Zone 29 (northern hemisphere) projection.
 Topographic control using the same GPS with an accuracy &lt;10m Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
-Drillholes were completed at 200m line spacing and multiple -60 degree angled holes per section The drill program was designed as 'heel-toe' layout to ensure 100% geological coverage Further infill drilling may be required to establish continuity and grade variation between holes.
-Assays are reported as composites, unless otherwise indicated in tables in body of announcement Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
+Drillholes were completed at 100m line spacing and one or several - 60 degree angled holes per section The drill program was designed to ensure 100% geological coverage Further infill drilling may be required to establish geometry, orientation, continuity and grade variation between holes.
+Intercepts are reported as one or more single metre assays, unless otherwise indicated in body of announcement Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
 Drillholes were oriented along SE-NW oriented drill lines and close to right-angles of interpreted geological strike.
-The dip of mineralised structures is unknown, a test trench to map structure indicated quartz stockwork has a predominant SE dip.
-Initial interpretation suggests true widths of intercepts is likely to be around 50% of the width of reported intercepts.
-See sections and plans provided in body of announcement Sample security • The measures taken to ensure sample security. • Sample collected on the field brought back to the camp and placed in a storage room, bagged an sealed into maximum 10 sample bags Audits or • The results of any audits or reviews of sampling techniques and data.
+Drilling was carried out at either 315 or 135 degree azimuth The dip of alteration zone appears to be steep, the dip of high-grade zones is unknown but is interpreted to also be steep Initial interpretation suggests true widths of intercepts is likely to be around 50% of the width of reported intercepts.
+See sections and plans provided in body of announcement Sample security The measures taken to ensure sample security.
+Sample collected on the field brought back to the camp and placed in a storage room, bagged an sealed into maximum 10 sample bags Bagged samples collected from the camp by the analysis company, and transported directly to their lab.
+Audits or reviews The results of any audits or reviews of sampling techniques and data.
 No external audit or review completed